-There is no denying that media has exploded over blockchain.
+There is no denying that the media has exploded over blockchain.
 Post after post about all of the benefits that it brings within the financial industry and how it can make life much easier for those seeking to make digital transactions are all over the internet.
-Now, though, we are finding blockchain technologies migrating to other sectors from casinos all the way through to home automation.
+Now, though, we are finding blockchain technologies migrating to other sectors from all the way through to home automation.

 But what do we mean by home automation, exactly?
 Also referred to as the Internet of Things (IoT), home automation is beginning to play an important part in our lives, with more and more devices being linked together in our homes – you can even control the thermostat within your home through WiFi connection!
 With technology becoming more advanced by the day, it’s hardly surprising that blockchain is branching out into other industries, but what is it actually capable of when it comes to home automation?

 It Can Change the Way We Use Energy